 Most cruises are “Naturalist” cruises, in that they are aimed at the generalist traveler eager to learn about wildlife in the Galapagos.
 All the luxury galapagos cruises we recommend led by excellent guides – biologists and trainded experts with specialist knowledge.

 There are also diving specific cruises.
 If you’re an experienced diver, this could be an ideal choice.
 Otherwise, divers can also combine generalist, naturalist cruises and combine this with a stay in a hotel on the Galapagos before or after their cruise, and take diving day trips to have the best of both worlds.
 We recommend Galapagos Sky as the best diving cruise; alternatives are Agressor III and Nortada.

 Read more of our Galapagos FAQs

 With many luxury Galapagos cruises to choose between, our expert travel team can help provide information, explain the differences and help you choose the right option tailored to your needs, taste and budget.
 Each boat also has a slightly different set schedule, producing even more variations in itinerary options!
 We can talk you through these to help you make an informed decision.

 We have first hand knowledge of all the boats we recommend, visiting annually to handpick the best options and maintain our exceedingly high standards.
 Our personal knowledge and destination experiences means we can offer bespoke travel advice for what’s right for you.

 Luxury Galapagos Cruises & Land Itineraries combined

-An alternative to taking a Galapagos cruise is to stay overnight at lodges and hotels such as Pikaia Lodge, Galapagos Safari Camp and Red Mangrove Lodge.
-Overnight stays on the islands can also be combined with taking a cruises – the best of both for your luxury travel galapagos itinerary.
+An alternative to taking a Galapagos cruise is to stay overnight at lodges and hotels such as Pikaia Lodge or Galapagos Safari Camp.
+Overnight stays on the islands can also be combined with taking a cruises – the best of both for your luxury travel Galapagos itinerary.